It All Starts with Your Heart

 But if everyone will gather into one place to escape a war between one nation and another, then they’ll end up falling into one even bigger war, and that is an internal war, with one man’s sword in his fellow, because the gathering of reshaim is bad for them.

 After they said, “We'll make a name for ourselves,” they showed that each person will want to rule over his fellow and to be higher than him as is common among groups that perform all their actions for the sake of recording one's name.

-This naturally occurring focus on their own self-preservation automatically leads to more unity and less envy and competition.
+This naturally occurring focus on their own self-preservation automatically leads to MORE unity and LESS envy & competition.

-Once they were gathering into one big city, their innate desire for self-aggrandizement would start to express itself.
+Once they were gathering into one "unified" global city, their innate desire for self-aggrandizement would start to express itself.

 If their intent is to make a name for themselves, then it follows that each one will want to be the ruler and prince of this great city in order to for his name to go out throughout the entire world and through this, arguing will increase among them.

 The Kli Yakar now writes as if Hashem is speaking:

 "They planned to make a status symbol dedicated to peace, so also I will also plan, albeit in direct opposition to what they planned.